HACKSSENTIAL RULES ~ CHAPTER IV

 Improvement through use is not guaranteed.
 The GM is encouraged to be selective and to reward growth that reflects actual play, rather than routine or mechanical repetition.

-Additionally, some skills may improve through formal training, study, or significant downtime.
-The GM decides when such conditions apply (e.g. a CC requires both training and study).
+Additionally, some skills may improve with no downtime while others through formal training, study, or significant downtime.
+The GM decides when such conditions apply (e.g., a CC requires both training and study) by applying the same criteria of new ES learning (see previous paragraph, i.e., type: simple, average, complex) to ES improvement.

-A non exhaustive list of possible rules to be applied:
+A non-exhaustive list of possible ES improvement rules to be applied:

-• The effective single use of an ES which leads to work out a roadblock (or other similar situations).
+The effective use of an ES which works out a roadblock.

-• The effective single use of an ES which leads to grant an improvement in the Morality of a character.
+The effective use of an ES which grants an improvement in Morality.